BarryCap/BarryCap.github.io/CONTRIBUTING.md

 ---
 ## Code
 &emsp;I have many rules in terms of coding, but I will be quite permissive for any page created by others.
-However, empty lines in the middle of files are to be avoided in all languages.
+However, empty lines in the middle of files are to be avoided in all languages (that ignore empty lines e.g. not Markdown).
 I will just show some code examples to help perceive the way I code HTML and CSS.

 ---
 ### HTML